ietf-wg-privacypass/base-drafts/drafts/draft-svaldez-pp-http-api/draft-svaldez-pp-http-api.md

 Pass with an HTTP framework.
 Providing the format of HTTP requests and responses needed to implement the Privacy Pass protocol.

-### Terminology
+## Terminology

 The following terms are used throughout this document.

-- Server: A service that provides access to a certain resource (typically denoted S)
+- Server: A service that provides the server-side functionality required by the protocol documented here (typically denoted S).
-- Client: An entity that seeks authorization from a server (typically denoted C)
+- Client: An entity that seeks authorization from a server that supports interactions in the Privacy Pass protocol (typically denoted C).
-- Key: Server VOPRF key
+- Key: The secret key used by the Server for authorizing client data.
-- Commitment: Alternative name for Server's public key.
+- Commitment: Alternative name for Server's public key corresponding to the secret key that they hold.

-### Protocol messages

-Protocol messages are described in the TLS presentation language [RFC8446] and will be encoded as raw bytes strings within the containing headers.
+We assume that all protocol messages are encoded into raw byte format before being sent.
+We use the TLS presentation language [RFC8446] to describe the structure of protocol messages.

 ## Layout